togethercomputer/together-python/README.md

  'NumbersStation/nsql-6B']
 ```

+## Complete

+The `complete` command can be used to inference with all the models available in the Together Playground.
+This is recommended for custom applications and raw queries.
+It provides all the functions you need to run inference on all the leading open-source models available with the Together API.
+You can use these functions by interacting with the command line utility from your terminal or for usage in your custom Python applications.

+Refer to the [Complete docs](https://docs.together.ai/docs/python-complete) on how you can query these models.

 Let's start an instance of one of the models in the list above.
 You can also start an instance by clicking play on any model in the [models playground](https://api.together.xyz/playground).